Hastings keen to have say on Govt 3-waters proposal

 The Council has until the end of September to request further information on the proposal from Government, and to provide feedback.

 To help the community gain an understanding of the Government’s proposal, Hastings District Council has collated the information available to date and shared this via its Council’s website and in print media.
-The Council also launched a survey on Friday 3rd of September to gather community input on the proposal for inclusion in Council’s feedback to Government.
+The Council also launched a survey on Friday, September 3 to gather community input on the proposal for inclusion in Council’s feedback to Government.

 Hastings mayor Sandra Hazlehurst said decisions on this proposal would have far reaching effects and everyone should ensure their view is heard.